Most people thought it was gone for good.

 The firm was eager to unload what they had turned into a failing asset.
 After a quick negotiation, I was handed a set of keys to a dusty office and a mess to sort out.

 I had been an A314 user since 2006.
 It had served me well in business and life.
-I didn’t want to reinvent it.
-I wanted to restore it.
+I didn’t want to reinvent it, just simply restore it.
 Faithfully.
+I have a personal motto: If it works, don’t change it.

 I went back to the source and found the original co-formulator.
-The person who had worked side by side with Michael during the early batches.
+The person who had worked side by side with Michael during the early years.
 Reserved.
 Private.
 Thankfully, still razor-sharp.
-This was literally the person who had compounded all the formulas and had a huge say in the composition aspects.
+This was literally the person who had compounded all the formulas and had an outsized say in the design and composition aspects.

 I found Michael Harris’s secret weapon and hired them on the spot.